jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/MDA/readme.md

 ## Monitor Cloud Storage

 Monitor if the transfer is above X MB.
 I don't find the 50 user Filter useful or meaningful in the default policy so I tend to remove this.
+You may want to sanction Azure Blob Storage before implementing.

 ![image](https://github.com/user-attachments/assets/63dbc74c-2fa0-46be-819b-bb303623c1c6)